-When I thought about Jerez, motorbike races, horsemanship and Fino wines came to my mind.
+When I thought about Jerez de la Frontera, motorbike races, horsemanship and Fino wines came to my mind.

 Taking a look at the accommodation possibilities, the Jeys Catedral de Jérez promised unbeatable views of the temple and the photos on the booking portals were very encouraging, so we decided on this one.
 We have no regrets despite the fact that the building, regal and imposing on the outside, has many opportunities for improvement in terms of maintenance on the inner part.
 However, the possibility of spending the night in a historic building overlooking the Cathedral de San Salvador de Jerez makes up for any shortfall.
 The room was spacious and we wanted to rest a few minutes and take a shower.
 Upon entering the bathroom, we discovered that it was possible to observe the cathedral through the bathroom window in the meantime.